cse-labs/docker101/README.md

 # **NOTE**
 # Can commit changes in a container to an image
 # The commit operation will not include any data contained in volumes mounted inside the container
-# In the loderunner container, the benchmark.json was mounted, and its changes cannot be commited
+# In the webvalidate container, the benchmark.json was mounted, and its changes cannot be commited
-# Will make change directly in loderunner-fix container to commit change
+# Will make change directly in webvalidate-fix container to commit change

 # Open shell in container
 # -i - Interactive.
 Keep STDIN open even if not attached
 # -t - Allocate a pseudo-TTY
-docker exec -it loderunner-fix sh
+docker exec -it webvalidate-fix sh

 # Open file in container
 vi benchmark.json